University Policies

 • Any solicitation activity planned for an athletic event, including tailgating, must also be approved by the director of Athletics, or designee.

-For the most updated solicitation policies and procedures please visit UPPS 07.04.03 and the Student Involvement website.
+For the most updated solicitation policies and procedures please visit UPPS 07.04.03 and the Student Involvement and Engagement website.

 • Please note this is a summarized version of the policy.
 The full UPPS 04.05.02 can be referenced online.